Saksham6453/Python-Assignment-3/README.md

 Features-

-Add new books to the library
+-Add new books to the library
-Register new members
+-Register new members
-Borrow and return books
+-Borrow and return books
-Track book availability
+-Track book availability
-Store and load all data using JSON files
-Auto-generate a library analytics report:
+-Store and load all data using JSON files -Auto-generate a library analytics report:
-Total books
+-Total books
-Available and borrowed books
+-Available and borrowed books
-Total members
+-Total members
-Active members
+-Active members
-Most borrowed book
+-Most borrowed book